hunterchen7/typing-game/README.md

 - Run `./build.sh` to build the project with pre-existing user data
 - Run `./build.sh -f` to build the project with a fresh database
 - Both will build to `lwjgl3/build/libs/typing-game-libgdx-x.x.x.jar`
-- using `./gradlew lwjgl3:jar` will build the project, but will not copy the database so will not work
+- using `./gradlew lwjgl3:jar` will build the project, but will not copy the database, so it will not work
-- Python is NOT required to build
+- Python is NOT required to build the project, but is used for level generation, [Python 3.11](https://www.python.org/downloads/release/python-3112/) was used.

 ## Testing
 - Run tests by configuring `JUnit` in IntelliJ to run all in package `com.cs2212group9.typinggame`

+## Instructor Mode
+- To log in as an instructor/admin, use the username `admin`.
+The password is the same as the username.
+- As an instructor, you see the same scoreboard as everyone else, but you have an additional search function.
+- It allows you to search for users by username, and view their scores and number of attempts on each level.

 ## Platforms